SoTrxII/Pandora-cooking-server/README.md

 Two endpoints are provided.

-- GET /:id allowing to retrieve a record audio by its ID
+- GET /:id Synchronously process and download a record by its ID
+- POST /:id Asynchronously process a record and store it on the file system/ remote object storage
 - DELETE /:id to delete a record raw files

 You can choose the output format.